-The Effect of Right Ventricular Apical Pacing on Asynchrony Parameters in Different Heart Rates Detected by Tissue Doppler Imaging in Patients with Permanent Pacemaker
+The Effect of Right Ventricular Apical Pacing on Asynchrony Parameters in Different Heart Rates Detected By Tissue Doppler Imaging in Patients with Permanent Pacemaker

 Patients and Methods: We included 23 permanent pacemaker patients to this study.
-We assessed dynamic changes in asynchrony and volumetric parameters with increasing heart rates by Tissue Doppler and two dimensional imaging.
+We assessed dynamic changes in asynchrony and volumetric parameters with increasing heart rates by tissue Doppler and two dimensional imaging.

+Results: In basal heart rates systolic asynchrony frequency was 61% and 56% by TsSD and SLD respectively.
+Frequency of diastolic asynchrony was 44% by TeSD.
+EF was not associated with asynchrony parameters.
+There was positive correlation between pacemaker age and systolic asynchrony.
 Both TsSD and SLD values were similar at basal and peak heart rates in overall study population but there was remarkable individual variability in alterations both in directions and quantities.
-Correlation between TsSD and SLD was 0.99 and 0.83 at basal and peak HR, respectively.
+Correlation between TsSD and SLD was 0.99 and 0.83 at basal and peak heart rate, respectively.

 Conclusion: In our study systolic asynchrony and diastolic asynchrony was found to be very frequent independent from EF in pacemaker population.
 Dynamic changes with different heart rates in asynchrony parameters revealed individual variability.
 Routine evaluation of pacemaker population must consist asynchrony parameters beside EF.
 SLD measurement is a relatively easy and accurate method for asynchrony evaluation.
 Evaluation of asynchrony parameters in different heart rates in symptomatic patients with normal or near normal resting echocardiographic findings can help early modification of pacing modality before systolic dysfunction development.